dev-protocol/docs.devprotocol.xyz/content/en/pages/00-Introduction/4-propertytoken.md

 - Manage OSS ownership and build your community DAO
 - Sustainable funding and splitting creators’ rewards to its holders

-## How to issue your creator tokens?
+## How to issue your Property tokens?

 Creator tokens can be easily issued without any knowledge of blockchain.
 The three steps are as follows: